wenmm/MADGiC/README.md

 # MADGiC
-R Package 'MADGiC'
+Development branch of the R Package 'MADGiC'

 To Install:

   install.packages("devtools")

-devtools::install_github("kdkorthauer/MADGiC")
+devtools::install_github("kdkorthauer/MADGiC", ref="devel")

-Note: The package was built on R version 2.15.2
+Note: The package was built on R version 3.2.2

 The R package MADGiC fits an empirical Bayesian hierarchical model to obtain posterior probabilities that each gene is a driver.
 The model accounts for (1) frequency of mutation compared to a